jcdavison/reference_lib/keyboard-shortcuts.md

   ^w t ^w H changes horizontal to vertical split
   \R run rspec on individual test
   \r run rspec on entire file

+  VIM-SURROUND
+  note to change we use 'cs' change surrounding cs"' change the surrounding " to a ' cs'<h1> the the srrounding ' to <h1></h1>
+  cst' to change the <tag></tag> back to ' to remove we use 'ds' delete surrounding ysiw] to add [] around a [word] iw is a text-object yss' will surrsound any line of text with ''

   BUFFERGATOR
   \b to activate buffergator